student-to-software-engineer/student-to-software-engineer/docs/1-introduction/index.md

 Whether you're just starting university or already deep into your job search, this book will give you a clear roadmap—from student to software engineer.

-## Don’t Have Time to Read It All?
+## If You Only Read One Thing, Read This

 If you're thinking "I don't have time to read 200+ pages", I get it.